 Presented by Melbourne Recital Centre & Stiletto Sisters

-The Stiletto Sisters have been wooing audiences for over a decade with their seductive blend of Hungarian gypsy, tango and love songs from around the world.
+The Stiletto Sisters have been wooing audiences for over a decade with their seductive blend of Hungarian folk, tango and love songs from around the world.

 Led with breathtaking virtuosity by Hungarian trained violinist Hope Csutoros, the trio features the dynamic piano accordion playing of Judy Gunson and the wonderful talents of Jo To on double bass.
 Stiletto Sisters perform with extraordinary emotional range from extreme delicacy to blazing intensity and more than a touch of humour.